Latter Day Saints in popular culture: Orgazmo

 Orgazmo (1997) is an American satirical sex comedy film about a young Mormon who gets roped into making a pornographic movie while on a church mission in Los Angeles.

 In the 21st century

 In the 21st century, positive portrayals of Mormons in popular media are still perceived by Mormons as rare; most portrayals are viewed as "usually just polygamy jokes for a cheap laugh, or the 'hip' thing nowadays—gay Mormon missionaries."
 Some examples of portrayals of LDS Church members in popular media are listed below.

 Films

-Ocean's Eleven

-Ocean's Eleven The (2001) film includes the Malloy Brothers from Provo, Utah, "the Mormon twins" Virgil and Turk Malloy are brought in by Rusty to aid in the scheme in Eleven.